 - Pocketknife with can opener

-If your kayak trail is a shallow creek or a river with lots of shoals, invite somebody with a canoe or a jon boat with a small motor.
+If your kayak trail is a shallow creek or a river with lots of shoals, invite somebody with a canoe or jon boat with a small motor.

-You can purchase Warren’s book Without a Paddle: Racing Twelve Hundred Miles Around Florida by Sea Kayak, published in 2010 by St. Martin’s Press, from Amazon.
+Purchase Warren Richie’s book Without a Paddle: Racing Twelve Hundred Miles Around Florida by Sea Kayak, published in 2010 by St. Martin’s Press, from Amazon.

 - Beach camping in the wild Ten Thousand Islands